Calla Walsh: Direct action activism

-Appearance in Iran

 In July 2025, Walsh appeared at the 4-day "Condemnation of Terrorism Against Media" festival in Tehran, Iran, where she declared "Death to America", "Death to Israel", and praised the "Axis of Resistance" in a public speech.
-The event was organized by the Iranian-state controlled Islamic Republic of Iran Broadcasting corporation, with Walsh's remarks being featured on the Festival's official X account and Walsh giving a speech on Iranian-state television.
+The event was organized by the Iranian-state controlled Islamic Republic of Iran Broadcasting corporation, with Walsh's remarks being featured on the Festival's official Twitter account and Walsh giving a speech on Iranian-state television.
+During at least one of her trips to Iran, Walsh appeared in videos filmed at a facility operated by the Islamic Revolutionary Guard Corps, standing in front of military equipment.

 Views

 Walsh's political ideology has shifted over time.
 In the 2010s, she was a member and activist in the Democratic Party, as well as an environmental activist.
 In 2021, NPR described her as a "progressive organizer and activist based in Massachusetts".
-Later in 2021, she identified as a Democratic Socialist and a member of the Democratic Socialists of America.
-In 2023, she described herself as a Communist and anti-imperialist.
+Later in 2021, she identified as a democratic socialist and a member of the Democratic Socialists of America.
+In 2023, she described herself as a communist and anti-imperialist.
+In a 2025 interview with the Iranian state broadcaster PressTV, Walsh said her political convictions had always been more radical than what could be expressed through electoral campaigns, and characterized her earlier campaign work as simply the avenues that had been available to her at the time to pursue change.

 Following the October 7 attacks, Walsh tweeted that "defending their homeland from illegal occupation and genocide isn't 'ugly Palestinian retaliation'".
 Later that day, Walsh posted a map of the attack sites with the message, "This is what decolonization looks like".
 In April, Walsh added, "We will never forget who called Palestinian freedom fighters 'terrorists' after October 7 and then turned around and claimed to support Palestine".
 On October 12, Walsh tweeted that those living in the US have "an obligation to take direct action against murderous companies like Elbit".

 For the 2024 presidential election in the United States, Walsh filled in the name of Yahya Sinwar as a write-in candidate.
-Walsh has expressed support for Tyler Robinson, Elias Rodriguez, and Mohamed Sabry Soliman.
+Walsh praised the assassination of Charlie Kirk, and has expressed support for suspect Tyler Robinson, as well as individuals charged with murder such as Elias Rodriguez and Mohamed Sabry Soliman.
+In a 2025 interview on Free Palestine TV following the fatal shooting of two Israeli embassy staff members in Washington, D.C., for which Rodriguez was arrested, Walsh suggested that more people should have carried out similar attacks.